(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

-But when appliances, roofs, siding, flooring, and other big-ticket items are so expensive, how does one stay on top of these costs without breaking the bank?
+But when appliances, roofs, siding, flooring, and other major big-ticket items are so expensive, how does one stay on top of these costs without breaking the bank?

 The answer is actually a very simple three-step process:

-- Make a list of all big-ticket items in your home that may need repair or replacement at any given time.
+- Make a list of all the major items in your home that may need repair or replacement at any given time.

 - List them in order of average life expectancy and create a plan to inspect and repair as needed.

 While they vary for everyone, this is a list of the most common items in a home that will need repair or replacement at some point in time.